 Sports mouthguards are worn over your upper teeth to protect against injury during sports participation.
 A properly fitted mouthguard should be sturdy and durable, easy to clean, comfortable, resist tears, and should not restrict breathing or talking.
 Our Columbus dentist will create a custom mouthguard designed to protect your teeth from a contact injury to your mouth or facial area.

-- Stock: A basic mouthguard that is inexpensive, comes ready to wear and can be found at sporting good stores.
-These pre-formed mouthguards are uncomfortable, disrupt breathing or talking and provide minimal protection.
-In addition, you cannot adjust them to fit properly and — because of this — Columbus dentist Adam Gibson DDS does not recommend this type of mouth protection.
+- Stock: A basic mouthguard that is inexpensive, comes ready to wear and can be found at sporting goods stores.
+These pre-formed mouthguards are uncomfortable, disrupt breathing or talking, and provide minimal protection.
+In addition, you cannot adjust them to fit properly, and — because of this — Columbus dentist Adam Gibson DDS does not recommend this type of mouth protection.

 - Vacuum or Laminate-Pressed: These are custom-fitted in a dental office or lab based on your dentist’s instructions.
 First, your Columbus dentist will make an impression of your teeth and mold a mouthguard over the model using a special material.
 Due to the materials used and precise tooling required to ensure proper fit, these mouthguards cost more but offer more comfort and protection.

 The generic stock or ‘boil and bite’ mouthguards bought at sporting good stores without a sports dentist do not offer adequate support for an athlete’s teeth.
 Everyone’s teeth have unique characteristics — and age, gender, sport, competition level, and position all play important roles in the type of mouthguard your child needs to properly protect their teeth and jaw.